-- > Infrastructure, community assets and assets under construction historical cost; - > Dwellings fair value, determined using the basis of existing use value for social housing (EUV-SH); - > Vehicles, plant and equipment are measured at historic cost as a proxy for current value; and - All other assets fair value, determined the amount that would be paid for the asset in its existing use (existing use value -EUV).
+- > infrastructure, community assets and assets under construction historical cost - > dwellings fair value, determined using the basis of existing use value for social housing (EUV-SH) - > vehicles, plant and equipment are measured at historic cost as a proxy for current value. - > all other assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).